3Dator/3dator/README.md

 This repository will provide you with all informations on parts used in the 3Dator 3D printer.

 For more information visit our website or wiki:
+You will find a detailed list of all needed parts here: http://wiki.3dator.com/index.php/BOM

 http://3dator.com